polyfillpolyfill/polyfill-service/SECURITY.md

 If you discover a security vulnerability, please use one of the following means of communications to report it to us:

-- Report the security issue to the Financial Times through the [HackerOne program](https://hackerone.com/financialtimes).
-They will help triage the security issue and work with all involved parties to remediate and release a fix.
-If you are not already invited to our HackerOne program, please email [origami.support+security@ft.com](mailto:origami.support+security@ft.com) and we will add you to the program.

-- Report the security issue to the project maintainers directly at [origami.support+security@ft.com](mailto:origami.support+security@ft.com).
+- Report the security issue to the project maintainers directly at [polyfill@jakechampion.name](mailto:polyfill@jakechampion.name).

 Your efforts to responsibly disclose your findings are sincerely appreciated and will be taken into account to acknowledge your contributions.